yashilvora19/LabReport1/index.md

 ![Image](VS Code SS 3.png)

 Congratulations!
 You have successfully installed and setup VS Code.
-You can now type and run you code on this program.
+You can now type and run your code on this program.

 ## Connecting Remotely